Product Support & Resources

 For proper coverage in apartments and rental homes, natural gas detectors should be installed in areas where leaks are most likely to occur.

-• Kitchens with gas ranges, ovens, or cooktops
+• Kitchens with natural gas ranges, ovens, or cooktops

-• Utility rooms or closets with furnaces or boilers
+• Utility rooms or closets with natural gas furnaces or boilers

 Each alarm should be mounted high on the wall, within 12 inches of the ceiling, and positioned at a safe distance from the appliance to reduce nuisance alarms.